Pearson-Higher-Ed/alerts/README.md

 This is a comprehensive starter kit for a standalone Origami v2 component.

+**In order to utilize this successfully, you must have solid working knowledge of Facebook's React, a library for building composable user interfaces.**

 ## Public or Private?

 Your first decision: Are you building an open source or closed source component?
 By default, Origami components are open